what is a solid state drive ssd in a laptop 1

 SSD Lifespan and Endurance

-Understanding write endurance and P/E cycles
+Understanding writes endurance and P/E cycles.

 The lifespan and endurance of an SSD are defined by its write endurance, which refers to the number of program/erase (P/E) cycles that the NAND flash memory cells can endure before they can no longer retain data reliably.

-Each time data is written to an SSD, an electrical charge is applied to the NAND flash memory cells.
+When data is written to an SSD, an electrical charge is applied to the NAND flash memory cells.
 Over time, this process wears out the cells and reduces their ability to retain data accurately.
 Manufacturers specify the write endurance of an SSD in terms of terabytes written (TBW) or drive writes per day (DWPD).

 Factors affecting SSD lifespan